dd86k/lateterm/README.md

-A super quick, DOS-inspired WordPress theme.
+_Quick and Dirty DOS-inspired Wordress Theme_

 PRs are welcome.